CoposLab/Co-polarity/README.md

-To run the code for polarity establishmed in a pair of cells, open MATLAB and enter the command >> TwoCells.
+To run the code for polarity establishment in a pair of cells, open MATLAB and enter the command >> TwoCells.

 The code in its current state will generate an instance of a pair of cells that interact via Rho signaling at the cell-cell region.
 The specific pathway of intercellular interaction is one of four asymmetric interactions which involves elevated Rac binding rate in cell 1 and simulatenously, elevated Rho binding rate in cell 2.